 The association was formed in 1998 to give dischargers in the basin a unified voice in dealing with state agencies that affect the basin and its waters.
 As such, membership is restricted to entities that hold permits to discharge treated wastewater into the Yadkin/Pee Dee River or its tributaries.
 Currently there are 29 members -- 25 public and four private.

 The association is not a lobbying organization -- its articles of incorporation expressly prohibit this.
 Chiefly, it monitors water quality in the basin and conducts limited research and restoration activities as resources allow.

-Through NC Clean Water Management Trust Fund grants, the association conducted a stream restoration and stabilization project on Grants Creek in WHAT COUNTY, and it conducted a study of point-source pollution in Goose Creek in WHAT COUNTY.
+Through NC Clean Water Management Trust Fund grants, the association conducted a stream restoration and stabilization project on Grants Creek in Rowan County, and it conducted a study of point-source pollution in Goose Creek in Union County.

 The association monitors seventy-one stations throughout the basin monthly for dissolved oxygen, turbidity, fecal coliform, and other water-quality parameters.